 Rail Delivery Group (RDG)

-RDG is an industry leadership body embracing the major passenger and freight train operator groups and Network Rail.
-RDG aligns and coordinates its members to lead on safety effectively.
-It:
+RDG is an industry leadership body that works with all the major passenger and freight train operator groups and Network Rail.
+RDG aligns and coordinates the industry on safety and security.

 RSSB (Rail Safety and Standards Board)

 RSSB is a membership-based rail industry body designed to help the railway become safer and more sustainable for passengers, the workforce and the wider public, while reducing risk and cost.
 It enables and informs safety leadership.
 It also:

 - Management of the industry safety strategy: Leading health and safety on Britain’s railways

 - Informs on progress against strategy